Skip to main content

 Mathematics

-Available as a major or minor
+Available as a major, minor and various concentrations

 Mathematicians are the people who figure out if a decision makes sense for a company or organization.
 They work in a variety of sectors, including energy, transportation and IT.
 Key career factors for mathematicians are superb work environments, strong incomes and outlooks, and low stress.